schadhuntsman/18-social-network-APIinator/README.md

 thoughts

-Array of _id values referencing the Thought model
+Array of _id values referencing the Thoughts model

 friends